123mandy/Project_Hands-Up/README.md

 1. Will add a assign button in Next version
 2. Will see how many people want to solve your problem in Next version
+3. You need a shift refresh to see the map
+4. Also need a shift refresh to see the eyes animation